Linear differential equations on $\mathbb{P}^{1}$ and root systems: Algebraic transformations and local data

-\end{rem} \begin{rem}[A comparison with the Katz middle convolution] Although we only deal with differential operators with polynomial coefficients, this can be seen as a special case of $\mathscr{D}$-module setting which is investigated by N. Katz for the Fuchsian case (\cite{K}) and D. Arinkin for the irregular singular case (\cite{A}).
+\end{rem} \if0 \begin{rem}[A comparison with the Katz middle convolution] Although we only deal with differential operators with polynomial coefficients, these can be seen as a special case of $\mathscr{D}$-module setting which is investigated by N. Katz for the Fuchsian case (\cite{K}) and D. Arinkin for general cases (\cite{A}).
 In the $\mathscr{D}$-module case, the middle convolution plays the same role as the Euler transform in this paper.
 Let us see the relationship between our Euler transform and the middle convolution by Katz.
 We follow Arinkin's paper \cite{A} for the definition of the middle convolution.

 Let us take $P\in W(x)$ with singular points $c_{1},\ldots,c_{p}\in K$ and $c_{0}=\infty$.
 As we see in Proposition \ref{Tsai}, the result of Tsai (see \cite{Ts}) tells us that if $P$ is irreducible in $W(x)$ and satisfies the conditions in this proposition, then $\mathrm{Prim\,}(P)$ generates the maximal ideal in $W[x]$.
 Thus we can see that